sajid-khan-afridi/learn-modern-ai-python-batch-69/06-prompt_engineering/00-Basic-Meta-Prompting-Tutorial/readme.md

 ### 2.2 Zero-Shot Chain-of-Thought
 - **Definition**: Asking the model to provide its reasoning steps without giving any example solutions first.
-- **Why It Helps**: Good when you want spontaneous reasoning from scratch.
+- **Why It Helps**: Good when you want natural reasoning from scratch.

 ### 2.3 Self-Consistency
 - **Definition**: The AI generates multiple reasoning paths, then compares them to choose the best final answer.